2024 Cos d'Estournel Pagodes de Cos

 Location and terroir of Cos d'Estournel

-The Cos d'Estournel vineyards are located on the edge of the plateau near the Gironde, in the north of the Médoc.
-Thanks to the maritime climate, natural ventilation and protection from extreme weather conditions, the grapes benefit from optimal ripening conditions.
-The rolling landscape of deep gravel and clay soils offers a varied terroir that is managed on a plot-by-plot basis for maximum quality.
+The Cos d'Estournel vineyards are situated on the edge of the plateau near the Gironde estuary, in the northern Médoc.
+Thanks to the maritime climate, natural ventilation, and protection from extreme weather, the grapes benefit from optimal ripening conditions.
+The rolling landscape of deep gravel and clay soils offers a diverse terroir that is managed plot by plot for maximum quality.

 Grapes and composition of Pagodes de Cos Rouge 2024

-The 2024 vintage is composed of 50% Merlot, 43% Cabernet Sauvignon, 5% Cabernet Franc and 2% Petit Verdot.
+The 2024 vintage is composed of 50% Merlot, 43% Cabernet Sauvignon, 5% Cabernet Franc, and 2% Petit Verdot.
 This blend comes from carefully selected plots specifically dedicated to the production of Pagodes de Cos.
-Thanks to the in-depth knowledge of the vineyard team, these plots are managed on a tailor-made basis, resulting in a wine that gives a unique interpretation of the Cos d'Estournel style.
+Thanks to the vineyard team's in-depth knowledge, these plots are meticulously managed, resulting in a wine that offers a unique interpretation of the Cos d'Estournel style.

 Tasting notes and style of Pagodes de Cos Rouge 2024

-The 2024 Pagodes de Cos Rouge is a balanced and elegant wine with a lively aromatic profile.
-Ripe raspberry, red fruit and eucalyptus emerge on the nose.
-On the palate, the wine shows a subtle tension, refined suppleness and aromatic intensity.
-This vintage guarantees drinking pleasure in its youth, but can also mature further.
+The 2024 Pagodes de Cos Rouge is a balanced and elegant wine with a vibrant aromatic profile.
+Ripe raspberry, red fruit, and eucalyptus emerge on the nose.
+On the palate, the wine displays subtle tension, refined suppleness, and aromatic intensity.
+This vintage guarantees enjoyment in its youth, but also offers ample aging potential.

 Special edition: anniversary bottle 30 years Pagodes de Cos

-To celebrate the 30th anniversary of Pagodes de Cos, the 2024 edition is bottled in a specially designed, engraved bottle.
-This special edition underlines the prestige and rich history of this cuvée and makes it an attractive collector's item for lovers of Bordeaux wines.
+To celebrate the 30th anniversary of Pagodes de Cos, the 2024 edition is being bottled in a specially designed, engraved bottle.
+This unique edition underscores the prestige and rich history of this cuvée and makes it an attractive collector's item for Bordeaux wine enthusiasts.

 Ratings: 93-94 James Suckling, 92 Falstaff Magazine, 91 Jane Anson, 90-93 Vinous (A. Galloni), 90-92 Wine Advocate, 90-92 Alexandre Ma, 90-92 Vinous (N. Martin)